 In the commercial portfolio, risk concentrations are evaluated regularly on both an aggregate portfolio level and on an individual customer basis.
-The Company manages its commercial exposure through portfolio targets, limits, and transactional risk acceptance criteria as well as other techniques, including but not limited to, loan syndications/participations, loan sales, collateral, structure, covenants, and other riskreduction techniques.
+The Company manages its commercial exposure through portfolio targets, limits, and transactional risk acceptance criteria as well as other techniques, including but not limited to, loan syndications/participations, loan sales, collateral, structure, covenants, and other risk-reduction techniques.
 The accompanying disclosures are presented net of participations sold.
+In the fourth quarter of 2021, the Company reclassified the lease financing portfolio to the commercial and industrial portfolio.